timleevt/ppls-champ/README.md

 **Tools**
 - Postman
 - Git
+- Docker

-## TODO for Version 1 Release
+## TODO for Version 2 Release
-- [x] individual boxers listed must be unique
-- [x] display user list
-- [x] calculate community list
-- [x] display community list
-- [x] get modal to clear items and close out on submission for new list or load
-- [x] on submission of new list, preload the user list on to the website
-- [x] mobile compatability
 - [ ] Create a cron job that will schedule the web scrape once a week
 - [ ] error handling for bad requests on the backend
-- [x] deploy via heroku
+- [x] minimum Docker integration
+- [ ] Fix formatting for mobile
+- [ ] redo misc lists
+- [ ] add reddit p4p list
+- [ ] add testing to make sure lists do not error

 ## Planned for future release
+- full docker integration
 - cache results so user does not have to keep loading their list
-- Revamped design ( & for mobile )
-- Optimize network requests
+- pin system
+- fix dependency bot alerts
 - 24 hour timer before list can be updated
+- conversion to React Hooks
 - Spam prevention (timer/captcha)
 - Spinning boxer heads for loading icons
 - Logo